sytandas/runalyze/README.md

 ## Todo:
 1. Compare two runs as fitness change metrics.
-2. Evaluate easy, threshold pace from overall data (found out the least amount of data needed to do relatively correctly).
+2. Evaluate easy, threshold pace from overall data (finding it relatively correctly from least amount of data will be the goal).
-3. Training load and effect.
+3. Training load/effect.